 Crab 6

 Greetings Andy, I have read your very interesting article on how to choose a crampon.
-I am planning to climb Mount Toubkal & a neighboring peak in March next year.
-I have been looking at advertisements for the Petzl charlet crab 6 crampon.
+I am planning to climb Mount Toubkal & a neighbouring peak in March next year.
+I have been looking at advertisements for the Petzl Charlet crab 6 crampon.

 In your opinion would this be suitable & adequate for this trek?